jiachengmin2025/climate_driven_mortality_risks/README.md

 - `Data` folder contains the following datasets:
   - The death count data and population data from Eurostat can be found in `Data/Combined_data`,
   - Historical UTCI data from ERA5 can be found in `Data/UTCI_data`,
-  - Scenario-based UTCI data can be found `Data/Simulation_data/UTCI`.
+  - Scenario-based UTCI data can be found in `Data/Simulation_data/UTCI`.

 ## Package Requirements
 The following packages are required to finish the experiments.